 This is why I took part in the Reverse Advent Calendar campaign along with other UK Money Bloggers for the last three years and will be proud to do so again this year.
 Will you be joining us?

 How you can take part

 With a traditional advent calendar, you would open a door every day and find a chocolate.
 With the reverse advent calendar, you create a food parcel by putting one item per day into a box until you have 25 items.
 Best to start in November so that you then have plenty of time to deliver your box of donations over to your local foodbank.
-With my usual Lady Janey efficiency, I plan to start early so may have well over a month’s supply of goodies by the time we get to December.

 If you need ideas for what to put in a food parcel then just take a look at the Trussel Trust website using this link.
 You can also find information as to how to find your local bank here.
 Please ensure that all items have a good shelf life, preferably 6 months.